KaminskyJ/SubredditPolitics/README.md

 # SubredditPolitics
-A quick spring break project which analyzes r/the_donald and r/politics.
+A quick spring break project which tries to classify political leaning of various subreddits.
 Some short results can be found here: https://imgur.com/a/xhyvJ

-By no means is the scientific data, but I did try to make it as scientific as possible.

 Methodology:
+The overarching idea is to use r/the_donald as the example of a conserative subreddit and r/politics as the example of a liberal subreddit.
+Then, we can determine the political leaning of various subreddits by seeing how similar the language of a particular subreddit is to r/the_donald and r/politics.

-Initially, I was using every book in Google’s database to generate “normal” word frequencies and then comparing that to subreddit frequencies.
-Reddit writes way too differently to get good data.
-Also, I couldn’t figure out a good way to deal with fake words like “ur” and other internet slang.
-Scratch that.
-If you want that code, it’s in the old versions folder.
+The first step is to determine which words are "overused" in r/the_donald and r/politics.
+Initially, I was using every book in Google’s database to generate “normal” word frequencies and then comparing that to r/the_donald and r/politics frequencies.
+But Reddit has way too much slang and alternative spellings for that to work properly.
+Words like "ur" and "lol" were considered to be political.
+So I needed to find how r/the_donald and r/politics differed from *normal internet language*.

-I then used r/all to determine differences in frequency (“RedditFrequency.txt”).
+So I decided to use r/all to determine differences in frequency (“RedditFrequency.txt”).
 I took the percent difference of frequencies to determine the most overused words of r/politics and r/the_donald.
 I saved those in “RepubsData.txt” and “DemsData.txt”.
 The top 10 are shown in OverusedWords.png.
-This turned out to be pretty good looking data.
-The top words are stereotypically democratic/republican.
+This turned out to be pretty reasonable looking.
+The most overused words are stereotypically liberal/conserative.

 I then took subreddits and parsed every word and put them through a calculator.
 If they were found in either the republican or democratic dictionaries, their percent difference score would be added to the republican or democratic totals (these are not necessarily mutually exclusive).
 Then I divided by the total number of words and got my “similarity indexes”.